w3th4nds/bcc-compiler/README.md

 Taking inspiration from other (hobby) compilers, **no** memory management **is** the memory management scheme here.

-Will not compile itself.
-Unless things get out of hand.

 **Work in progress**

 An example of what `bcc` can do as of now: